Connect with Us: Call Us Today: 1-800-807-8030

 Ss thrive on appreciation and validation.
 Recognize their hard work and contributions often.
 Always implement policies that provide stability.

-Ss are yearn for predictability.
+Ss yearn for predictability.
 Explain how suggestions align with existing processes and norms.
 Use collaborative language.

 Ss enjoy feeling part of a team.
 Use “we” and “our team” rather than “you”.

-Creating a warm, steady environment helps S styles open up.
-Give them time to process changes and show how ideas support overall team goals.
+Creating a warm, steady environment helps S’s style open up.
+Give them time to process the changes and show how ideas support the team’s overall goals.

 It engages more when communication evokes images and possibilities rather than dry facts.
 Use vivid descriptions.
 Hold interactive meetings.

-Is value relationships.
-Begin communication by inquiring about their team and loved ones or sharing a personal anecdote.
+(I’s) value relationships.
+Begin the conversation by asking about their team and loved ones, or by sharing a personal anecdote.
 Be encouraging and show appreciation.

 It cares deeply about the group’s shared mission.
 Tie messaging and suggestions to achieving team aspirations.